siderolabs/talos/website/content/v1.8/talos-guides/network/ingress-firewall.md

 The `ingress` specifies the list of subnets that are allowed to access the host services, with the optional `except` field to exclude a set of addresses from the subnet.

 > Note: incorrect configuration of the ingress firewall might result in the host becoming inaccessible over Talos API.
-> The configuration might be [applied]({{< relref "../configuration/editing-machine-configuration" >}}) in `--mode=try` to make sure it gets reverted in case of a mistake.
+> It is recommended that the configuration be [applied]({{< relref "../configuration/editing-machine-configuration" >}}) in `--mode=try` to ensure it is reverted in case of a mistake.

 ## Recommended Rules

 The following rules improve the security of the cluster and cover only standard Talos services.
 If there are additional services running with host networking in the cluster, they should be covered by additional rules.

-In the `block` mode, the ingress firewall will also block encapsulated traffic (e.g. VXLAN) between the nodes, which needs to be explicitly allowed for the Kubernetes networking to function properly.
+In `block` mode, the ingress firewall will also block encapsulated traffic (e.g. VXLAN) between the nodes, which needs to be explicitly allowed for the Kubernetes networking to function properly.
-Please refer to the CNI documentation for the specifics, some default configurations are listed below:
+Please refer to the documentation of the CNI in use for the specific ports required.
+Some default configurations are listed below:

 * Flannel, Calico: `vxlan` UDP port 4789
 * Cilium: `vxlan` UDP port 8472

-In the examples we assume following template variables to describe the cluster:
+In the examples we assume the following template variables to describe the cluster:

 * `$CLUSTER_SUBNET`, e.g. `172.20.0.0/24` - the subnet which covers all machines in the cluster
 * `$CP1`, `$CP2`, `$CP3` - the IP addresses of the controlplane nodes